 So, what does the CIO career path entail?
 For starters, it takes a lot of education.
 The minimum requirement for a CIO is a Bachelor’s degree, but that’s typically only the beginning.
 Many CIOs have additional technology-related certifications in project management and information technology.

-The pay off for the hard work (this career goal can take ten years or more), is substantial.
-On an average, CIOs take home around 162k per year while those in Fortune 500 companies make even more.
+The payoff for the hard work (this career goal can take ten years or more), is substantial.
+On average, CIOs take home around $170K per year while those in larger organizations earn more.
 Salaries also vary based on location, company size, and industry.

 If you’re interested in becoming a CIO, this is the career path you can expect.